Burke Historical Society Speakers Bureau

 Leading Ladies of the Civil War (Choose one of the four separate presentations below.)

 1. Mrs. Lincoln

 Illuminates the life of Mary Todd Lincoln, a tragic and controversial figure.

 Describes Mary Anna Custis (Mrs. Robert E.) Lee, including her time at Ravensworth near Burke.

 Tells of Julia Dent Grant & Varina Davis, First Ladies of the United States & Confederate States.

 Tells the story of Clara Barton, Civil War nurse and founder of the American National Red Cross.

 Aviation Pioneer Dr. William Christmas

-Introduces the little-known inventor and pilot, whose 1908 flight in Fairfax Station was the first aviation success since the Wright Brothers.
+Introduces the inventor and pilot, whose 1908 flight in Fairfax Station made him the third American to fly.